stOneskull/godschat/README.md

 done! have fun!

-if you share your version, remember to write whatever file you keep your key in (ie. .env in my script) in a .gitignore file.
+if you share your version, remember to write the file you keep your key in (ie. .env in my script) in a .gitignore file.

 putting .* in the .gitignore file protects all dot files from uploading which can be good.

+also add session and log.txt to the .gitignore file